SinTan1729/jellyfin-autorefresh-new-releases/README.md

 It's recommended that you use a local/internal URI for better performance.

 With proper config in place, just run `jellyfin-autorefresh`.
+You may want to run it periodically using a cronjob or equivalent.

 # Notes